Bainbridge Health Enters into Agreement with Purdue University to transform the infusion industry

 Does Bainbridge Health charge users?

-Bainbridge Health has multiple subscription options available to network partners.
-They include both free and paid-tiers.
-To learn more you can speak to our clinical team by emailing firstname.lastname@example.org
+Bainbridge Health has multiple subscription options available to health-system partners.
+They include both free and paid tiers.
+To learn more, you can speak to our clinical team by emailing firstname.lastname@example.org or fill out the form above.

 How can I learn more and potentially get involved?